 Enter: this guide.

-This guide is split into three categories: shopping second hand, shopping new and what to do post-purchase.
+This guide to shop for clothes sustainably is split into three categories: shopping second hand, shopping new and what to do post-purchase.

 There is also a shopping criteria included to help you make an informed purchase.

 For ease, I’ve included a link to all of the sections below, so you can skip to what you’d like to learn about as you so choose.